On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-We can now construct the follow execution $D_{k-1}^r$ of $\AW$ (Figure \ref{Dk-1}). $D_{k-1}^r$ is obtained from $C_{k-1}^r$ by removing all the steps of $p$.
-Despite this removal, $q$ behaves the same as in $C_{k-1}^r$ because $q$ is now {\ml}.
-Correct $r$ also behaves as in $C_{k-1}^q$ because it cannot see the removal of $p$'s steps: in both $C_{k-1}^r$ and $D_{k-1}^r$, $r$ does not ``see'' any steps of $p$.
-More precisely:
+\RN{$D_{k-1}^r$.} We can now construct the following {\run} $D_{k-1}^r$ of $\AW$ (Figure~\ref{Dk-1}).
+Intuitively, we obtain $D_{k-1}^r$ from $C_{k-1}^r$ by removing all the steps of $p$.
+So reader $p$ (which was {\ml} in $C_{k-1}^r$) is now a correct process that takes no steps.
+Despite this removal, $q$ behaves exactly as in $C_{k-1}^r$ because $q$ (which was correct in $C_{k-1}^r$) may now be {\ml}.
+The writer $w$ also behaves exactly as in $C_{k-1}^r$ because it cannot see the removal of $p$'s steps: \mbox{they all occur after time~$t_w^{k-1}$.} Correct reader $r$ behaves exactly as in $C_{k-1}^r$ because it also cannot see the removal of $p$'s steps: in both $C_{k-1}^r$ and $D_{k-1}^r$, $r$ does not ``see'' any steps of $p$. \mbox{So $r$ reads 1 in $D_{k-1}^r$ as in $C_{k-1}^r$.}